c-w-feldmann/SynNet/INSTRUCTIONS.md

 0. Prepare reaction templates and building blocks.

-    Extract SMILES from the `.sdf` file from enamine.net.
+    Parse and canonicalize SMILES from the `.sdf` file from enamine.net.

     ```shell
     python scripts/00-extract-smiles-from-sdf.py \
         --input-file="data/assets/building-blocks/enamine-us.sdf" \
-        --output-file="data/assets/building-blocks/enamine-us-smiles.csv.gz"
+        --output-file="data/assets/building-blocks/enamine-us.csv.gz"
     ```

-1. Filter building blocks.
+1. Filter building blocks + match to reaction templates

-    We proprocess the building blocks to identify applicable reactants for each reaction template.
+    We filter the building blocks based on two criteria:
+      1. Building block matches at least one reaction template
+      2. Building block passes some heuristics.

-    In other words, filter out all building blocks that do not match any reaction template.
+    > :speaker: For the enamine-us & Hartenfeller-Button combination, 138 (0.07%) molecules do not pass the heuristics, and 17358 (8.89%) do not match any reaction template.

-    There is no need to keep them, as they cannot act as reactant.
-    In a first step, we match all building blocks with each reaction template.
+    In a first step, we filter all building blocks.
-    In a second step, we save all matched building blocks and a collection of `Reaction`s with their available building blocks.
+    In a second step, we save
+      - all matched building blocks
+      - and a collection of `Reaction`s with their available building blocks as class attributes.

     ```bash
     python scripts/01-filter-building-blocks.py \
-        --building-blocks-file "data/assets/building-blocks/enamine-us-smiles.csv.gz" \
+        --building-blocks-file "data/assets/building-blocks/enamine-us.csv.gz" \
         --rxn-templates-file "data/assets/reaction-templates/hb.txt" \
         --output-bblock-file "data/pre-process/building-blocks-rxns/bblocks-enamine-us.csv.gz" \
         --output-rxns-collection-file "data/pre-process/building-blocks-rxns/rxns-hb-enamine-us.json.gz" --verbose